-> The Specialization consists of a set of courses comprising in-depth study in the concentration.
-The Specialization should be developed in consultation with your Advisor and should provide depth and study in areas of interest to students.
-Courses may be taken from outside the School of Education to complete the concentration with the permission of student's Advisor.
+The Specialization consists of a set of courses comprising an in-depth study in the concentration.
+The Specialization should be developed in consultation with an advisor and should provide depth and study in areas of interest to the student.
+Courses may be taken from outside the School of Education to complete the concentration with the permission of student's advisor.
 In addition, ASLP 691/791/891: Special Topics courses may be taken to fulfill the concentration electives.
-These Special Topics courses are offered regularly by program faculty; recent such courses have included: Advanced Student Development Theory, Contemporary Issues in Student Affairs Administration, and Exploring and Understanding Organizational Culture (Advanced Topics in Organizational Theory), and Critical Race Theory in Educational Research.
+These Special Topics courses are offered regularly by program faculty.
+Recent Special Topics courses have included: Advanced Student Development Theory, Contemporary Issues in Student Affairs Administration, and Exploring and Understanding Organizational Culture (Advanced Topics in Organizational Theory), and Critical Race Theory in Educational Research.
 As part of the Specialization, students may be required to complete an internship as described below.

-> - Specialization Electives (12-18 credits)
+- Specialization Electives (12-18 credits)

 - RDHE 885 Internship in Higher Education (0-6 credits) -- The purpose of the internship is to allow graduate students the opportunity to explore different areas of professional interest, to develop additional skill sets, and to add to one's professional knowledge base within different higher educational settings.
 The faculty recognize that students will come into the PhD program with a wide variety of prior experiences.
 To this end, the following policy exists in relation to Internship expectations for Higher Education PhD students:

 - International students with limited or no work experience in US settings: 2 (two) Internships will be required, both counting towards the Specialization/Concentration requirements.

 - US students with less than 3 years full time professional work experience in higher education, or for those without a master's degree in higher education/student affairs: 2 (two) Internships will be required, both counting towards the Specialization/Concentration requirements.